performant-software/Neatline/README.md

     * _Pros_
       - Free, easy, and fast to get up and running.
 As simple as signing up for an email account.
       - No hosting costs or server administration overhead.
 No technical knowledge is necessary.
       - Great for GIS-style use cases that only require "real-geography" base layers (satellite imagery, street maps, etc.).
-      - Great projects that do not require image-based layers or any kind of customization of the out-of-the-box feature set.
-For example, Neatline can easily be used as a drop-in replacement for the custom map-maker functionality in Google maps for users who need a richer features set.
+For example, Neatline can easily be used as a drop-in replacement for the custom map-creation functionality in Google maps for users who need a richer feature set.
     * _Cons_
       - Can't upload static images or georectified .tiff files to use as base layers.
-      - Can't leverage the archival functionality of Omeka.
+      - Can't leverage the archival capabilities or rich metadata support of Omeka.

   * **Self-Hosted**:
     * _Pros_